defencedigital/moduk-service-manual/src/content/work-with-content-designers.md

 Tips for pair writing include:

 - work with no more than 2 experts
-- use a tool like Google Docs
+- use software that allows you to write and edit together
 - put the user needs at the top of the document
 - only write what users need to know